OctopusDeploy/docs/docs/getting-started/best-practices/users-roles-and-teams.md

 - Octopus Managers
 - Space Managers

 By default, no one has any permissions outside of members of Octopus Administrators, Octopus Managers, and Space Managers.
 Every user is automatically a member of the everyone team.
-Only assign roles to everyone team if you are sure you want every user to have that permission.
+Only assign roles to the `Everyone` team if you are sure you want every user to have that permission.

 Teams can either by a system team, meaning it can be used across all spaces, or a space team, meaning a specific space can only access it.
 We recommend creating space-specific teams whenever possible.
 That will allow you to manage the membership and permissions on a smaller scale.